adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 ```

 ### Execute command within the same process
-Another option is to make use the Ace kernel to execute the command within the same process.
+Another option is to make use of the Ace kernel to execute the command within the same process.
 In the following example, there is no way to know the exit code for the command.

 ```ts
 import { BaseCommand } from '@adonisjs/core/build/standalone'